ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

 ### Migration

+The migration can be divided into two phases:

-#### General
+#### 1: General Revision

+As a first step, the central Services must be adapted to work with migrated components as well as with components still to be migrated.
+This allows a coexistence of the current and the future state and therefore supports a step-by-step migration of the Modules and Services.

+The Revision consists of the following steps:

-* Revise ilCtrl, ilObjectFactory & ilObjectDefinition to work both with namespaces and with the old structure (so that the migration of Modules and Services can be done step-by-step).
+* Revise ilCtrl, ilObjectFactory & ilObjectDefinition to work both with namespaces and with the old structure
 * Move composer.json (and all corresponding files) to the root directory and adjust paths inside the file accordingly.
 * Include the autoloader in all entry point classes.

+##### Procedure

+The General Revision must be done in a single Pull Request, together with the migration of one Module or Service (see below) to test this revision.
+It must then be thoroughly tested before starting the second phase.

-#### Migration of Modules and Services
+#### 2: Migration of Modules and Services

+After the general revision, each Module and Service must be migrated.
+Since the General Revision supports both the old and the new structure, maintainers can decide for themselves when they want to migrate their component.

 The following steps must be done for each Module and Service:

 * Move everything to */src* (or to the correspondent subdirectory, respectively)